 - Being able to implement without formal programming experience

 - A short ramp-up period to begin development

 - Easy user report customization

-Results to date have been impressive, with over 30 distinct automations across all service categories, with more than 200 additional automation targets queued and ready for implementation.
-Next steps for the company include diversifying RPA solutions, since different providers have different strengths, and exploring more advanced automation tools, including pre-cognitive artificial intelligence solutions.
+Results to date have been impressive, with over 30 distinct automation across all service categories, with more than 200 additional automation targets queued and ready for implementation.
+The next steps for the company include diversifying RPA solutions, since different providers have different strengths, and exploring more advanced automation tools, including pre-cognitive artificial intelligence solutions.

 A related iPollingTM question explored the current status of member companies with respect to utilizing Robotic Process Automation in Shared Services.
 The results indicate that 20% of the responding companies have implemented RPA, with 4% indicating a response of “Implemented – Satisfied” and 16% indicating a response of “Implemented – Too Early to Tell”.
 An additional 10% have approved the project, 47% are currently evaluating, and 23% haven’t yet considered the opportunity.